skilled-reflection/skilled-reflection.github.io/book/c04-gdn-self.md

 including the reason for living.

 VALUES are a good basis for GOALS.
-When they are immediately available, they are called CAKE.
+Any non-SELF value is called CAKE.

 ## Plans

-### PLANS
-Do not write PLANs you won't follow.
-For assessing PLANs see READING.

 ### SELF
-Identify and revise VALUES that are sufficient but not necessary for SELF.
+Cake can appear as VALUES that are sufficient but not necessary for SELF.

-study time to learn reality, SELF, and the LINK between the two.
-Ask/reflect/study: Does the benefit of a GOAL outweigh the cost of time?
-Ask what it would take to change (if possible), and whether change is worth it.
+1. Identify and revise.
-Separate what you need from what you want.
+5. Separate what you need from what you want.
-- master the SELF (survive well).
+6. Master the SELF (survive well).

-Build routines for
+7. Build routines for
-- health and fitness,
+health and fitness,
-- physical safety (shelter),
+physical safety (shelter),
-- a sound mind,
+a sound mind,
-- healthy relationships.
+healthy relationships.

-Satisfy HOME, and SELF GOALs
+8. Satisfy HOME, and SELF GOALs

 ## Lesson: Self250